-This week’s parsha is “Bamidbar” (Numbers 1:1-4:20), meaning “In the desert”, and it opens the fourth book of the Bible: the Book of Numbers.
-The primary theme of the portion of “Bamidbar” is the census – the count of the entire Jewish people (hence the English name of the book: “Numbers”).
+This week’s Torah portion is Bamidbar (Numbers 1:1-4:20), meaning “In the desert,” and it opens the fourth book of the Bible: the Book of Numbers.
+The primary theme of Bamidbar is the census – the count of the entire Jewish people (hence the English name of the book: “Numbers”).
 The census revealed that there were just over 600,000 Jewish people who left Egypt and were now making their way to the Promised Land.

-One will note that the entire Torah, and all of God’s commandments for that matter, were given “Bamidbar” – the desert.
-The commentators take note of this and assert that this is somewhat odd.
-If a great king wants to make an important announcement or proclamation, would he do it in a desert??!?
+One will note that the entire Torah, and all of God’s commandments for that matter, were given bamidbar – in the desert.
+The commentators note that this is somewhat odd.
+If a great king wants to make an important announcement or proclamation, would he do it in a desert?
 No way.
-He’d do it in the center of the city?
+He’d do it in the center of the city.
 He’d get on national television so that his message would be received by as many people around the world as possible?
 Such a momentous event would be held in a luxurious palace with all types of posh and elaborate decorations.
 But no – God makes his announcements – the giving of the Torah and all the commandments that follow – in the most barren and unimpressive of places: a desert.

 Being in the desert the Jewish people were a very obliging and attentive audience.
 God knew, and the Jewish people knew, that they were on their way to the promised land – to build a new society and establish themselves as a nation.
 They needed direction and were especially receptive to a new lifestyle filled with direction, meaning, and freedom.

 This idea can be taken one step further.
 If one truly desires to come closer to God, one must make himself like a desert: barren, simple, removed from the “Egypt” of day to day life.
 The desert is humble: it has nothing to brag about.
 It is miles and miles of emptiness, of space, but also of potential.
-When sitting down to study or prayer we too must make ourselves empty of foreign influences and receptive to His word.
+When sitting down to study or pray, wemust make ourselves empty of foreign influences and receptive to His word.
 We must be humble, and we must realize our potential.
-This is the message: when it comes to serving God – we should all be in the desert.
+This is the message.